-If your service deployed on Application Load Balancer (ALB) is accessible to global users, user experience may be reduced by high network latency, network jitters, and packet loss caused by poor Internet quality.
-To address the preceding issues, you can integrate ALB with Global Accelerator (GA) to allow user requests to be routed to the nearest access points, which forward requests to servers over Alibaba Cloud internal networks.
+If your service deployed on Application Load Balancer (ALB) is accessible to global users, user experience may be affected by high network latency, network jitters, and packet loss caused by poor Internet quality.
+Use Global Accelerator (GA) to accelerate your applications, letting end-user requests connect to the nearest Alibaba Cloud access point and reach your application servers over Alibaba Cloud's accelerated network.

 Prerequisites